 The code turns off interrupts, then reads TLB slots by one.
-When it finds a free one, it inserts the new entry into this slot.
+When it finds a free one, it inserts the new entry in it.
 If no TLB slots are available, an error is reported, "dumbvm: Ran out of TLB entries - cannot handle page fault" and results in the caller code killing the process and calling panic, crashing the kernel.